Traits of Successful People

 - If you slip up, don’t quit!
 (And we WILL!)
 It’s ok!
 I promise.
 Simply recognize that you missed the mark and aim again.

 - Commit to living as if you have already succeeded- The way you think, talk, take care of yourself, dress, and speak should be in tune with the person you are becoming.
-Cut the negative self-talk and thinking, make yourself look presentable even if you work from home.
+Cut the negative self-talk and thinking, and make yourself look presentable even if you work from home.

 - Don’t make excuses!
 You are not a victim.
 Even if you have had a horrific past, you are not your past.
 Live for today.
 Focus on now.
 Successful people learn and strive to have a positive outcome.

 - Plan the evening before.
 Plan what you will accomplish, lay your clothes out, and set yourself up to succeed starting early the next morning.
-When you are self-employed, work for someone else, and/or are doing side gigs it essential to the plan!
+When you are self-employed, work for someone else, and/or are doing side gigs it is essential to the plan!
 Whatever it is you do, do it to the very best of your ability.
 (This goes for your relationships too!)
 Don’t start a day and leave it to chance.

 - Go to Bed Early- Highly successful people have a Nightly Routine.
 They realize that picking out their outfit for the next day and planning what they need to accomplish will bring success.
 They know that going to bed earlier will set them up for success tomorrow.